From Absolute to Relative Code Comprehensibility Prediction: Evaluating Predictive Models of Absolute Code Comprehensibility

 \subsection{\ref{rq:predict_ac}: Absolute Comprehensibility Results}

-In total, we trained 697 and 1,228 classifiers that predict snippet-wise and developer-wise absolute comprehensibility (AC), respectively.
-These classifiers were trained under different configurations: six ML model types, ten code feature sets, seven comprehensibility metrics, and different sets of best hyper-parameters found during cross validation for each metric (see \cref{subsec:model_training_evaluation}).
+In total, we trained 863 and 1,660 classifiers that predict snippet-wise and developer-wise absolute comprehensibility (AC), respectively.
+These classifiers were trained under different configurations: eight machine and deep learning models, ten code feature sets, seven comprehensibility metrics, and different sets of best hyperparameters found during cross-validation for each metric (see \Cref{subsec:model_training_evaluation}).
+Further, we evaluated the two state-of-the-art large language models with 200 prompts (100 for \dssix and 100 for \dsthree) in the snippet-wise setting and 1,166 prompts in the developer-wise setting---each prompt executed three times to account for LLM non-determinism.

-\Cref{tab:ac_results_dev,tab:ac_results_snippet} show the ML model performance aggregated by metric and model, compared to the best baseline model obtained for each metric.
-We focus our analysis on $wF1$, but the prediction results based on all the metrics we computed, described in \cref{subsec:metrics}, are found in our replication package and inform the discussion here~\cite{repl_pack}.
-The performance is averaged across trained models in terms of $wF1$ and compared against the best baseline via the relative improvement (RI) metric.
+\Cref{tab:ac_results_dev,tab:ac_results_snippet} show the model performances aggregated by metric and model, compared to the best baseline model obtained for each metric.
+We focus our analysis on $wF1$, but the prediction results based on all the metrics we computed, described in \cref{subsec:metrics}, are found in our replication package~\cite{repl_pack}.
+The performance is averaged across trained models in terms of $wF1$ and across the three LLM predictions.
+The performance is compared against the best baseline via the relative improvement (RI) metric.